nagev-r/nagev-r/README.md

 ### Hello!
 I'm Nage👋
-👯 I’m always looking to collaborate on creative projects!
-   Here are some of my own creations ^.^
+I’m always looking to collaborate on creative projects!
+Here are some of my own creations...